IPU Logo INTER-PARLIAMENTARY UNION

 EXERCISE OF THE MANDATE

-Participation in the work of the Parliament · It is compulsory for MPs to be present at plenary sittings, committee meetings and inaugural sittings presided over by His Majesty the King on the 2nd Friday of October of each year
+Participation in the work of the Parliament · Members of parliament must be present for the plenary sittings, committee sittings and at the inaugural session, which is presided over by His Majesty the King the second Friday in October each year.

 Discipline